RP

 Match package size to the recipe

-Crunchy granola, rolled oats (not instant), and fresh berries (blueberries may come in larger containers than the recipe needs, so confirm amounts before adding backups.
+Crunchy granola, rolled oats (not instant), and fresh berries (blueberries may come in larger containers than needed; confirm amounts before buying backups.

 Cost control